The 8th UKI Medicinal Mushrooms Conference 2025

 UKIMPR Member, eligible student or unwaged household £185.00

-(Ticket price includes all talks, workshops and Mushroom ID walk, plus tea & coffee.
+(Ticket price includes all talks, workshops, plus tea & coffee.
 Excludes travel, accommodation and food).

 A small selection of the medicinal mushrooms found in Britain and Ireland: